-Much-travelled Portuguese coach Carlos (Augusto Soares da Costa Faria) Carvalhal currently manages English Championship side Sheffield Wednesday.
-Previous clubs include Vitória de Setúbal, Belenenses, Braga, Sporting and Marítimo in Portugal, and Turkish side Besiktas.
+Much-travelled Portuguese coach Carlos (Augusto Soares da Costa Faria) Carvalhal currently (2017/18) manages English Premiership side Swansea City.
+Previous clubs include Sheffield Wednesday, Vitória de Setúbal, Belenenses, Braga, Sporting and Marítimo in Portugal, and Turkish side Besiktas.

 A Bola: Working in England is a dream for many international coaches.
 How did this chance to coach Sheffield Wednesday come about?